matthewjwoodruff/dotfiles/README.md

 ## Low Priority

-I mostly use Kakoune now, but I may not have bothered to build it, or I may need it for one of the things it's better at.
+I mostly use Kakoune now, but I may not have bothered to build it, or I may need vim for one of the things it's better at.
 (Interactive `sed` :), and vimdiff)

 I like to turn on syntax highlighting and autoindent,